TrawsCymru: T7

 In April 2020, Stagecoach West announced it would cease to operate the Severn Express and X14 routes on 13 June.
 On 10 June 2020, NAT Group announced that it would continue the Severn Express route working in partnership with Monmouthshire County Council and TrawsCymru.
 The route was operated on a 6 month trial basis until 31 December 2020.

-Newport Bus will take over the route on 4 January 2021 and route will be renumbered from X7 to T7.
-Newport Bus will operate the route using two MCV Evoras previously operated by Stagecoach South Wales on their T4/T14 TrawsCymru routes.
+Newport Bus took over the route on 4 January 2021 and route was renumbered from X7 to T7.
+Newport Bus operated the route using two MCV Evoras previously operated by Stagecoach South Wales on their T4/T14 TrawsCymru routes; these were replaced by two new Yutong E12s in early 2023.

 T9

 The T9 service commenced operating on 1 August 2013.
 It was initially operated by First Cymru and ran every 20 minutes, 7 days a week.
 Five Optare Tempos are allocated to the service.
 The buses used were reported to be those ordered for the Carmarthen - Aberystwyth TC1 service.
 On 1 November 2014 New Adventure Travel took over operation of the route, which was reduced to a half-hourly.
 It was restored to a 20 minutes frequency in April 2015.

 At around 15 miles, the route falls some way short of the 25 mile minimum distance given in Dr Victoria Winckler's review of TrawsCymru (see sub-section of history section above).
 The journey time from Cardiff Airport to Cardiff Central is 40 minutes.
 Due to the circular route via Cardiff Bay, the journey from Cardiff Central to the airport is only 30 minutes.